 The parking lot of the Visitors Center is a busy place and the gardens are viewed by many visitors.
 Thanks to Ann, Peter, Gayle, Jim and Sally for attending to these eye-catching gardens.

 Have you driven by the Welcome Sign on the east side of town?
 If yes, you have passed this garden site.
 A big thank you goes out to Barbara and Ann for nurturing this garden and making people drive less than the speed limit to view it!

-Did you know that Boulder Hill landscape was created by and cared for by Susan A. This site was created a few years ago and boulders were donated by our new Mayor Collins.
+Did you know that Boulder Hill landscape was created by Susan A. and cared for by .
+This site was created a few years ago and boulders were donated by Mayor Collins.